chocolatey/choco-wiki/How-To-Setup-Offline-Installation.md

 * You may wish to install an SSL certificate.
 * You may wish to set up authentication to the repository (the SSL certificate is highly recommended to not pass passwords in cleartext).

+## Exercise 2: Packages in the Repository

+* Now we need to simply place the packages we have in `c:\choco-setup\packages` to the packages folder of the website, which is typically at `c:\tools\Chocolatey.Server\App_Data\Packages`.
+* Make sure we have Chocolatey here, as the Chocolatey install script that Chocolatey Server offers is dynamic and we want it to use a local package instead of the Chocolatey package at https://chocolatey.org/.

-## Exercise 2: Installing Chocolatey From Offline Repository
+## Exercise 3: Installing Chocolatey From Offline Repository

 One thing Chocolatey.Server v0.2.3+ contains is an install script much like you see at https://chocolatey.org/install and https://chocolatey.org/install.ps1.